 Apply directly to the University if you live outside the UK.

 There is high demand for Biology graduates.
 Graduates of our biology degree have found employment in a range of fields, including environmental consultancy, hospital laboratories, the food and drink industry, and teaching.
-Many biology undergraduates progress to a postgraduate biology degree or science degree.
+Many biology undergraduates progress to MSc courses in the biological sciences.
+You may also choose a postgraduate research programme, such as a Masters by Research or a PhD.

 As a USW student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.